 Generally, highlanders love water.
 But some owners share that their highlanders hate it and throw a hissy fit while bathing.
 Looks like, it depends on the individual cat.

-Highland Lynx Cats Health and Care
+Are Highland Lynx Cats Friendly?

 Having an exotic breed of cat comes with its fair share of responsibilities.
-Below are some tips about the grooming and nutrition of a Highland lynx, along with some of the potential health problems it may face.

 Highlanders are healthy with no known health issues to their name.
 However, as their population is limited, we cannot predict for sure.
 Additionally, being a hybrid contributes to overall healthy physic.